Riccardo Paladini: Biography

-Riccardo Paladini was born in the Province of Florence in 1879 and was admitted to the Livorno Naval Academy in 1893, graduating five years later with the rank of ensign.
+Riccardo Paladini was born in Montopoli in Val d'Arno, in the Province of Florence in 1879 and was admitted to the Livorno Naval Academy in 1893, graduating five years later with the rank of ensign.
 In the following years he served on the cruiser Amerigo Vespucci, the battleship Enrico Dandolo, and in 1908–1909 on the protected cruiser Ettore Fieramosca, stationed in South America.
 In 1911-1912 he participated in the Italo-Turkish War with the rank of lieutenant, initially assigned on the protected cruiser Piemonte and later as executive officer of the destroyer Espero.

 During World War I, Paladini initially commanded some torpedo boats; in 1917 he was promoted to lieutenant commander and commanded the destroyers Ostro, Euro and Rosolino Pilo, receiving a War Cross for Military Valor and a War Merit Cross.
 After the war, he became naval commander of the island of Lussino between 1919 and 1920.

 After promotion to commander in 1920, in 1923–1924 Paladini served as commander of the defense of Gaeta, and in 1924–1925 he was the commanding officer of the Mobile MAS Flotilla; between 1925 and 1926 he commanded the destroyer Leone, and in 1926 he was promoted to captain.
 Between 1927 and 1929 he was head of the officer division at the Ministry of the Navy, then he commanded the Scout Group from 1929 to 1932, with flag on the destroyer Antonio Da Noli.
 He then became deputy commander of the Livorno Naval Academy; in 1933 he was promoted to Contrammiraglio (Rear Admiral) and appointed secretary of the Superior Council of the Navy.